Updated — October 2019

 - Boxing Day

-Additionally, there are certain holidays that apply to specific provinces and territories.
+Additionally, there are certain holidays that only apply to specific provinces and territories.

 A good first step is to ensure that your company's payroll calendar accounts for those holidays.
 Then, if your employees meet eligibility requirements, you should make sure that they have been paid out for those holidays.